 Got an artistic streak in you?
 Or at least have a friend who does?
 ‘Cause laminates have great potential to be the next Michelangelo piece.
 Their textures, designs, and colours are legion.
 Stone.
 Wood.
 Metallics.
 They’re all there.
 With that kind of palette, creating something uniquely your own is not impossible.
 Grab a pair of scissors and cut them into any shape, organic and geometric.
 The possibilities are endless.

-Remodel and Refresh Furniture
+Remodel And Refresh Furniture

 Give your old beaten-up furniture a new lease on life.
 Floor laminates’ multitude of patterns and design means that you could refresh any ol’ thing or, better yet, give a new look.
 Got antiquated furniture?
 Give it the Scandinavian look with white or light woodgrain laminates.
 Going for the industrial look?
 Slap some concrete or slate laminates on your kitchen cabinets.